Introduction

 What should I do if I get bitten by a red or fire ant?

-Yes, if you wash the bite area with soap and water, apply a cold compress, and consider using antihistamines or hydrocortisone cream to reduce swelling and itching.
+Washing the bite area with soap and water, applying a cold compress, and using antihistamines or hydrocortisone cream can help reduce swelling and itching.

 How long does it take for chemical treatments to work against ant infestations?

-Typically, it takes a few days to a couple of weeks for chemical treatments to show significant results, depending on the product used and the severity of the infestation.
+It usually takes a few days to a couple of weeks for chemical treatments to deliver noticeable results, depending on the product and how severe the infestation is.

 Are there any long-term effects of using chemical treatments for ant control?

-Yes, if you follow the manufacturer’s instructions and safety guidelines, you can minimize potential long-term effects on the environment and non-target species.
+Following the manufacturer’s instructions and safety guidelines can help reduce potential long-term effects on the environment and non-target species.